Seeing topological entanglement through the information convex: The ground states and excitations of 2D topological orders

 \subsection{The ground states}

-In this subsection, we summarize relevant properties of topological ordered ground states into assumptions \ref{as:G0}, \ref{as:G1}, \ref{as:G2} and \ref{as:G3}.
+In this subsection, we summarize relevant properties of topologically ordered ground states into Assumptions \ref{as:G0}, \ref{as:G1}, \ref{as:G2} and \ref{as:G3}.
 While there are other equivalent ways to write down the assumptions, we choose to write down the assumptions using \emph{mutual information} and \emph{conditional mutual information}.
 In this way, it is easier to borrow tools from quantum information theory.
-Note that, very similar set of assumptions about the topological ordered ground states has been used in \cite{2016PhRvA..93b2317K}.
+We further emphasize that information-theoretic considerations are physically relevant because every physical quantum many-body system obeys the law of quantum mechanics.
+Note that a very similar set of assumptions about the topologically ordered ground states has been used in \cite{2016PhRvA..93b2317K}.

 In the following, we will use $\rho$, $\sigma$ to denote (reduced) density matrices, and use subscripts $\Omega$, $ABC$ for the subsystems.
 We will use $S(\sigma)\equiv -\textrm{tr} (\sigma \ln \sigma)$ to denote the von Neumann entropy.
 The mutual information is defined as